sagarabilly/nvim-config/README.md

 # nvim-config
-This is my neovim configuration file
+This is a neovim configuration file
-It is slightly modified from the nvim-kickstart repository by TJ
+It is slightly modified from the nvim-kickstart.

 ## Note:
 1. Make sure you have installed all the dependencies including: